adaltas/ece-devops-2020-fall/modules/7-container-orchestration/labs.md

    kubectl delete service $SERVICE_NAME kubectl delete deployment $DEPLOYMENT_NAME
    ```
-2. Using the [deployment documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), fill out the blank (`TO COMPLETE #1`) in [`./assets/deployment.yaml`](./assets/deployment.yaml) to define a deployment based on the one we run in part 2.
+2. Using the [deployment documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), fill out the blank (`TO COMPLETE #1`) in [`./assets/deployment.yaml`](./assets/deployment.yaml) to define a deployment based on the one we ran in part 2.
 3. Once you completed the file, run:
    ```
    kubectl apply -f deployment.yaml